140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Holographix

-Masters of hard-light technology who can create solid objects from pure energy.
+Hard-light engineers who create solid objects from pure energy.
 Their holographic cities exist simultaneously in multiple dimensions.

 Chronotech